qsnake/gpaw/doc/install/platforms_and_architectures.rst

 ..
 Note::

    The compute nodes have different filesystem than the front end node.
-Especially, $HOME and $METAWRK are mounted only on the frontend, so one should place gpaw on $WRKDIR
+Especially, :envvar:`$HOME` and :envvar:`$METAWRK` are mounted only on the frontend, so one should place gpaw on :envvar:`$WRKDIR`

 A sample job script with mvapich (Infiniband) MPI::